nosklo/ds4drv-cemuhook/README.rst

 ====
-ds4drv for Cemu hook - epigramx' fork for correct yaw axis multiplier, true MAC address and misc fixes
+ds4drv for Cemu hook - epigramx' fork for correct yaw axis multiplier, true MAC address and misc improvements
 ====

 This is a DS4 driver that includes a `cemuhook <https://cemuhook.sshnuke.net/padudpserver.html>`_ motion server.
 It allows to use motion data("gyro"), and other input of DualShock 4 with `Cemu <http://cemu.info/>`_ over network or locally on Linux.
 Rumble in Cemu is possible because of Wine XInput emulation.